Chidambara Rahasiyam (TV series): Plot

 Meanwhile, an NRI from America, Akash, comes to Chidambaram to visit his grandmother.
-He works in a company that provides bio metric security systems.
+He works in a company that provides biometric security systems.
 Aarthi's meteorological department had requested the company to provide security systems to their company.
-Akash has a strong American accent, which makes his Tamil to sound very different.
+Akash has a strong American accent, which makes his Tamil sound very different.
 He stays with his grandmother for his holidays, when his cousin Abhirami comes to stay there as well.
 Abhirami's aunt, who by right should have been married to Akash's father, is suffering from Leukemia.
 Akash quickly gets interested in Nadi Josiyam after meeting their neighbour, Nadi Josiyar Mani.
 Akash's grandmother Visalakshi gives him an old manuscript done by her father-in-law, to Akash which excites him.
 Visalakshi soon regrets her act when the boy gets too interested in it.

 Meanwhile, Aarthi sends her sister Archana's barathanatiyam dance instructor to Somu's office for an interview, much to Somu's annoyance.
 Irritated, he asks the man to go home and that he would meet him there the next day.
-But when he goes there with Padmarajan, the instructor, Natesan Sharma, dies after falling down from his flat.
+But when he goes there with Padmarajan, the instructor, Natesan Sharma, dies after falling from his flat.
 Somu sees that his thumbprint is taken as well and also sees a church father there.
-AC Adiyapatham investigates all these cases, including Tamil Vathiyar's and starts suspecting Somu, as he is seen at all crime scenes.
+AC Adiyapatham investigates all these cases, including Tamil Vathiyar's, and starts suspecting Somu, as he is seen at all crime scenes.

 Akash brings the manuscript that, he and his grandmother thought to be his, to Mani.
 Mani then says that the manuscript belongs to someone called Someshwaran.
 When he confines in his grandmother, he realizes that he has no relatives named Someshwaran and that there is only one retarded 10-year-old boy called Somu, in that street.
 Visalakshi asks Akash to leave all the things about manuscripts.
 His grandmother then hides the manuscript but Abhirami gives it to him secretly and he leaves for Chennai.

-Somu and Akash's colleague, Ismail gets into a quarrel when Ismail accidentally damages bike.
+Somu and Akash's colleague, Ismail get into a quarrel when Ismail accidentally damages his bike.
 Somu then goes to Ismail's office, when Akash is also, to get compensation.
 He later finds Ismail dead in the toilet, with the church father being the last one to leave it.
 AC Adiyapatham then tries to arrest Somu as he is seen there.
 Kumaraguru brings Somu to his guesthouse, on Chennai's outskirts.
-Meanwhile, Thillairajan blindly starts trusting a astrologer who tells him that he would not see Aarthi again.
+Meanwhile, Thillairajan blindly starts trusting an astrologer who tells him that he would not see Aarthi again.
 Fearing that something would happen to Aarthi, he locks her inside their home and plans to get Somu and Aarthi married.
 Aarthi, in the name of helping Somu, escapes from her home, only to be kidnapped by an unknown person.
 In between all these, a guy called Manohar also dies.
 All the suspicion falls on Somu who flees.